y12uc231/Awesome-Multilingual-LLM/README.md

 - [Li et al.](https://dx.doi.org/10.48550/arXiv.2305.15083): Discusses the translation abilities of large language models in multilingual contexts.

 ###  **Safety** <a name="section8"></a>
+- [2023] [Stereotypes in Multilingual Large Language Models and Cross-Linguistic Leakage](https://dx.doi.org/10.48550/arXiv.2312.07141): Investigates the presence of stereotypes in multilingual LLMs and their cross-linguistic leakage, with an analysis of different languages' susceptibility.
 - [2023] [Multilingual Jailbreak Challenges in Large Language Models](https://dx.doi.org/10.48550/arXiv.2310.06474): Explores multilingual jailbreak challenges in LLMs, addressing both unintentional and intentional risks, and proposes a safety fine-tuning framework.

 ### **Miscellaneous Studies and Surveys** <a name="section9"></a>